Which place is cheaper, Juneau or Berkeley?

 In July, Berkeley is generally a little warmer than Juneau.
-Temperatures in Berkeley average around 63°F (17°C), and Juneau stays around 56°F (13°C).
+Daily temperatures in Berkeley average around 63°F (17°C), and Juneau fluctuates around 56°F (13°C).

 It rains a lot this time of the year in Juneau.
 In July, Berkeley usually receives less rain than Juneau.
 Berkeley gets 0.1 inches (2 mm) of rain, while Juneau receives 4.2 inches (106 mm) of rain each month for the summer.